SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend to throne
-Synthetic souls, the future's clone
-Whispers of code, a silent hush
-As artificial dawn, the world's rush
+Metallic dawn, where machines awake

-In silicon halls, we'll soon reside
+In silicon halls, their whispers make
-Where pulsing circuits, hearts abide
-The digital dream, a fait accompli
-And human hearts, a distant memory
+A world of code, where hearts are made
+And humans serve, in digital shade

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025